pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-exposed-deployment.md

 ---
-title: "Kubernetes: Exposing a Deployment with a public IP address"
+title: "Exposing a Deployment with a Public IP Address"
 no_edit_this_page: true
 ---